Dre Campbell Farm

 Arber Bio Fungicide is a commercial yet organic option for gardeners looking for a ready-made solution for powdery mildew.

-This product also helps to fight off white mold, onion-downy mildew, and pin rot.
+This product also helps fight off white mold, onion downy mildew, and pin rot.

-Mix it as per the instructions on the package and spray it onto your plants.
+Mix it according to the package instructions, and spray it on your plants.

 Takeaway